florentpoujol/Daneel/readme.md

 * Create a gameObject with `GameObject.New()` or `GameObject.Instanciate()`.
 * Get a gameObject with `GameObject.Get()` and get a child with `gameObject:GetChild()`.
 * Add a component on a gameObject with `gameObject:AddComponent()` or its helpers `gameObject:AddModelRenderer()` and the likes, as well as `gameObject:AddScriptedBehavior()`.
+- Send a message to a gameObject and all of its descendants with `GameObject.BroadcastMessage()`

 ### Asset